PatriQ94/CoreAPITemplate/README.md

 ORM.
 It also includes [Moq](https://github.com/moq/moq4) to enable near 100% unit test coverage, [Serilog](https://github.com/serilog/serilog) for event logging and [AutoMapper](https://docs.automapper.org/en/stable/Getting-started.html#what-is-automapper) for object mapping.
+The entire project is also [dockerized](https://www.docker.com/) for easier deployement.

 **The main purpose of the project is to be used as a reference implementation in case of need.**